Ben's Engineering Blog

 y(2).slice(2)

-Don’t take this as a knock on TypeScript, TypeScript is great.
+Don't take Ezno's features as a knock on TypeScript, TypeScript is great.
 Ezno started as a pet project to reimplement the features of TSC in Rust.
-But as things started to go well after adding more and more TSC features, it was apparent that optimisations such as the hydration reactive systems weren’t going to be possible directly following its path.
-It isn’t possible to detect what can happen to state when called through a term that represents any.
-TypeScript holes aren’t particularly critical if you just want code completions and some level of type safety.
+But as things started to go well after adding more and more TSC features, it was apparent that optimisations such as the hydration and the reactive systems weren't going to be possible directly following its path.
+It isn't possible to detect what can happen to the state when called through a term that represents any.
+TypeScript holes aren't particularly critical if you just want code completions and some basic errors to be caught.
 They allow the more complex parts to not be blocked by compiler errors.
 But for doing optimizations a single unknown result can make it impossible.

-Currently Ezno isn’t a feature-complete type checker.
+Currently Ezno isn't a feature-complete type checker.
 There are still a lot of things to still work on.
-For example Ezno "proof via predicates" is in the works to add to the existing "proof by definition" type system.
 So far the first section goes over the analysis of completely static code.
 The next step is to apply these ideas to more dynamic structures.
 There are also some ideas not mentioned here to prevent this post from being too long 👀.

 Frameworks